-In case this is your first time hearing about this, AES is known as the Advanced Encryption Standard.
-This encryption was established by the National Institute of Standards and Technology, sub-selected from the Rijndael family of ciphers (128, 192, and 256 bits) in 2001.
+If you're not familiar with encryption techniques, AES is the Advanced Encryption Standard.
+This specification was established by the National Institute of Standards and Technology, sub-selected from the Rijndael family of ciphers (128, 192, and 256 bits) in 2001.
 Furthering its popularity and status, the US government chose AES as their default encryption method for top-secret data, removing the previous standard which had been in place since 1977.

 AES has proven to be an extremely safe encryption method, with 7-round and 8-round attacks making no material improvements since the release of this encryption standard almost two decades ago.

 Though many papers have been published on the cryptanalysis of AES, the fastest single-key attacks on round-reduced AES variants [20, 33] so far are only slightly more powerful than those proposed 10 years ago [23,24].

 In theory, AES-256 is non-crackable due to the massive number of combinations that can be produced.
 However, AES-128 is no longer recommended as a viable implementation to protect important data.

 A semi-short comic strip from Moserware quickly explains AES for the general public to understand.
 Basically AES encrypts the data by obscuring the relationship between the data and the encrypted data.
 Additionally, this method spreads the message out.
 Lastly, the key produced by AES is the secret to decrypting it.
 Someone may know the method of AES, but without the key, they are powerless.